Music Psychology

 And I like my men all incompetent."

-Is She Part of the Problem?
+Is she part of the problem?

-Hair as a Behavioral Motif
+Hair as Behavioral Motif

 Hair as Psychological Expression

 Research in body image psychology shows that hair manipulation often serves as a stress response and method of emotional regulation.
-In the music video, Sabrina's hair transformation from pristine to wild mirrors her emotional journey from hope to disillusionment.
+In the music video Sabrina's hair transformation from pristine to wild mirrors her emotional journey from hope to disillusionment.

 The Bigger Message